 Mental & Behavioral Health

-One of the tools DORS uses to assist consumers with mental health disabilities is Supported Employment.
+One of the tools DORS uses to assist people with mental and behavioral health disabilities is Supported Employment.

-There are two types of Mental Health Supported Employment: Evidence-Based Supported Employment and Traditional Mental Health Supported Employment.
+There are two types of Supported Employment for individuals with mental and behavioral health disabilities: Evidence-Based Supported Employment and Traditional Mental Health Supported Employment.

 Evidence-Based Supported Employment